 Many settlements involving spinal stenosis are so substantial because of the cost of treating this condition.
 For many people, spinal stenosis could require ongoing treatment for months or even years.

-According to the Mayo Clinic, recovering from spinal stenosis could require any of the following expensive treatments:
+According to Mayo Clinic, recovering from spinal stenosis could require any of the following expensive treatments:

 - Surgery.
 Serious cases of spinal stenosis could require surgery.
 These costly procedures could dramatically increase the expenses related to this condition.

 - Medication.
-People suffering from spinal stenosis could expect to require several medications during their treatment.
+People suffering from spinal stenosis could require several medications during their treatment.
 This could include the cost of pain relievers, anti-seizure drugs, or even antidepressants.

 - Steroid injections.
 Swollen or irritated nerve roots could require steroid injections to calm those nerves.
 These injections could greatly reduce pain, although they will not address any underlying issues.

 - Decompression treatments.
 There is a form of specialized treatment used with spinal stenosis patients known as a decompression procedure.
 This procedure uses implements similar to needles to remove ligaments in the back impinging nerves.

 In addition, you may require extensive testing to provide you with an official diagnosis of spinal stenosis.
 Your doctor may order x-rays, magnetic resonance imaging (MRIs), and other critical tests.
 These costs can also be included in your settlement demand, as can certain travel expenses related to treatment.

 Dealing with spinal stenosis is never easy.
 Even when the condition can be cured, the healing process can be long, costly, and painful.
 The good news is that the Law Offices of Anidjar & Levine can take much of the stress that comes with this injury off your shoulders.
 While you focus on your recovery, we take care of everything else – as long as you act within the parameters set by Florida Statutes § 95.11(3)(a).